android/uamp/README.md

+**Whilst you're here...** the Android media team is interested in your experiences with the Android media APIs and developer resources.
+Have your say by [completing this short survey](https://goo.gle/media-survey-4).

 Universal Android Music Player Sample
 =====================================
 The goal of this sample is to show how to implement an audio media app that works across multiple form factors and provides a consistent user experience on Android phones, tablets, Android Auto, Android Wear, Android TV, Google Cast devices,